kuanrcl/MySQL_Test_Drive/Lab1/Readme.md

 ## Engine Dashboard

-Once you have check out MySQL engine status, you can look at the engine dashboard to check out the health status

-Lets run a small load on the engine, so that you can see the live statistics displayed on the dashboard on how is the database engine performs
+Once you have check out MySQL engine status, you can look at the engine dashboard to check out the health status Now we can take the engine for a quick test drive to see how it performs.
+To do that, we will run a small load on the engine, so that you can see the live statistics displayed on the dashboard on how is the database engine performs

-In your ssh terminal, execute the following command (we are simulating 50 users running against the engines)
+1. In your ssh terminal, execute the following command (we are simulating 50 users running against the engines)

 ```
 mysqlslap --delimiter=";" --create="CREATE TABLE a (b int);INSERT INTO a VALUES (23)" --query="SELECT * FROM a" --concurrency=50 --iterations=200
 ```

-In the dashboard, you will see the 3 main indicators showing performance statistics
+2. In the dashboard, you will see the 3 main indicators showing performance statistics

 * Network traffic
 * SQL execution rates